 As a human rights lawyers we have over the years represented numerous bereaved family members at Inquests and then in associated civil and human rights act claims whose loved ones have committed suicide in prison.

 Each case is heart-breaking but it’s also extremely frustrating that time and time again the same issues seem to arise in these cases about lack of proper mental health supervision and treatment in prison, prisoners not being put in safe cells when they were at risk of suicide and lessons just not being learnt.

 These families are as much victims of the failures of the prison system as the prisoners themselves.
 It’s clear that in many HM prisons the mental healthcare available to prisoners needs additional funding as well as ensuring all the services are joined up, as quite often problems arise when records have not been properly kept or vital information has not been communicated between health care staff.

-For a free consultation about a Human Rights issue in England or Wales call Slater and Gordon Lawyers on freephone 0800 916 9046 or contact us online and we’ll be happy to help.
+For a free consultation about a human rights issue in England or Wales contact us here and we’ll be happy to help.